JoshGo6/AboutGit/Git.md

 - `git reset`
 - `git rebase`

-You can find information on all of these commands as well as all other git commands, at [https://git-scm.com/doc](https://git-scm.com/doc).
+You can find information on all of these commands as well as all other Git commands, at [https://git-scm.com/doc](https://git-scm.com/doc).